goetzc2018/Reflections/README.md

+# Reflection 10
+## 4/20/18
+This week we got assigned our Profile project.
+I have downloaded the bootstrap file to organize our page for it.
+Once I get the file in my profile I will have to edit the format to fit my style.
+I also finished up my pizza project this week.
+I put in the remainder of the divs and other things but still struggled to get my pictures to show up.
+However I did get the divs in which was a step up from before.

 # Reflection 8
 ## 3/16/18
 RThis week we started a pet project where we have to create a page on putty to transfer to our chrome web browser.
 I added things to do to my trello board.
 We downloaded a new program called SCPWin.
 This program is to help us move pictures onto our page about our pet.
 I also picked the language I will use for my google friday project.